UBC-MDS/programming-in-python-for-data-science/slides/module2_21.md

 ---

-Chaining is the design of performing each method in a sequential manner.
+Chaining is the design of performing each method sequentially.
 Let’s say we want to perform 3 actions:

 1. Filter the dataframe for cereals only from manufacturer “K”.
 2. Select the columns `calories`, `sugars` and `rating` using the verb